HarshGurnani/cse15l-lab-reports/Week1LabReport.md

 A prerequisite to being able to connect remotely is having your CSE 15L account.
 At [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php), log in at the top where it says Account Lookup.

 <img width="604" alt="Screen Shot 2023-01-14 at 7 32 39 PM" src="https://user-images.githubusercontent.com/68934498/212521636-3adbe9b5-8bd2-47f3-a362-effd060cea0a.png">

+> Log in to access CSE 15L account

 Under additional accounts, you should see a button with a text beginning with "cs15lwi23".
 That entire text is your CSE 15L account username.